namel3ss-Ai/namel3ss/README.md

 n3 run
 ```

-The first-run experience opens your browser to the ClearOrders app with orders, Ask AI, and Why? explanations ready to try.
+On first run, the browser opens a working application with:

-- Orders dataset
+- an orders dataset
-- Ask AI + Answer
+- an AI query flow
-- Why? explanation
+- deterministic execution and traceable decisions

-Open Studio:
+To inspect execution, state, and reasoning, open Studio:
 ```bash
 n3 app.ai studio
 ```

-## The reference experience: ClearOrders
+## About ClearOrders

-ClearOrders is not a toy demo.
+ClearOrders is the reference experience for namel3ss.

-It is the reference experience for namel3ss.
+It is intentionally not minimal.

-It shows:
+It exists to demonstrate:

-- AI answers over structured records
+- AI operating over structured records
-- deterministic execution with an explicit AI boundary
+- explicit AI boundaries and deterministic execution
-- built-in "Why?" explanations
+- explainable "Why?" outputs
-- governed memory you can inspect
+- governed, inspectable memory

-If you understand ClearOrders, you understand namel3ss.
+Understanding ClearOrders is sufficient to understand the core model of namel3ss.

 ## What makes it different
 - One `.ai` file defines data, UI, backend logic, and AI.